EliasAarekol/OptDMaking/README.md

  - Handle no feasible solutions to problem solved by lp
  - For some reason gives 0 reward sometimes, i think gym model doesnt work properly
  - Solve bruteforce with multiprocessing?
+ - Redefine step update, perhaps as a self defined function
+ - Clean up gradient code
+ - Check convergence and size of Q table
+ - Look for PPO or similar for training inspiration
+ - Rewrite the brute force solver to be asynchronous